dhimanparas20/google-authenticator/README.md

 -  APP_SECRET_KEY and SECRET_KEY: Secret keys for securing your application.
 -  DEBUG: Set to True for development mode.
 -  GMAIL_ADDRESS and GMAIL_Name: Gmail credentials for sending OTP emails.
--  BREVO_API: API key for utilizing Brevo weather API (if applicable).
+-  BREVO_API: API key for utilizing Brevo OTP API (if applicable).

 ## Usage